clelidm/MinCompSpin_Greedy/README.md

 [4] E.D.
 Lee, C.P.
 Broedersz, W. Bialek, *Statistical Mechanics of the US Supreme Court*.
 [J Stat Phys 160, 275–301 (2015)](https://link.springer.com/article/10.1007/s10955-015-1253-6).

-## Output format of the returned MCM:
+## Output and format of the returned MCMs:

  - **Working in the original basis:** The (How to read MCM in the original and in the new basis.)